awslabs/mountpoint-s3/README.md

 Mountpoint for Amazon S3 is a simple, high-throughput file client for [mounting an Amazon S3 bucket as a local file system](https://aws.amazon.com/blogs/storage/the-inside-story-on-mountpoint-for-amazon-s3-a-high-performance-open-source-file-client/).
 With Mountpoint for Amazon S3, your applications can access objects stored in Amazon S3 through file operations like `open` and `read`.
 Mountpoint for Amazon S3 automatically translates these operations into S3 object API calls, giving your applications access to the elastic storage and throughput of Amazon S3 through a file interface.

-Mountpoint for Amazon S3 is optimized for read-heavy workloads that need high throughput.
-It intentionally does not implement the full POSIX specification for file systems.
-See [SEMANTICS.md](doc/SEMANTICS.md) for a detailed description of the client's behavior and POSIX support.
+**File system features**: Mountpoint for Amazon S3 is optimized for read-heavy workloads that need high throughput.
+It does not implement the full POSIX specification for file systems, and [we don't intend to implement](doc/SEMANTICS.md#semantics-tenets) features that cannot be efficiently executed against S3's object APIs. **See [SEMANTICS.md](doc/SEMANTICS.md) for a detailed description of Mountpoint for Amazon S3's behavior and POSIX support.** For workloads that need POSIX support, we recommend AWS fully managed file system services like [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) and its [support for linking S3 buckets](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html).

+**Compatibility**: Mountpoint for Amazon S3 is designed for high-performance access to the Amazon S3 service.
+While it may be functional against other storage services that use S3-like APIs, we aren't able to provide support for those use cases, and they may inadvertently break when we make changes to better support Amazon S3.
+We welcome contributions of minor compatibility fixes or performance improvements for these services if the changes can be tested against Amazon S3.

+## Current status

-**This is an alpha release and not yet ready for production use.**
+Mountpoint for Amazon S3 is **currently an alpha release and should not be used in production**.
+We're tracking its production readiness and future features on the [Mountpoint for Amazon S3 public roadmap](https://github.com/orgs/awslabs/projects/84).
 We're especially interested in early feedback on features, performance, and compatibility.
 Please send feedback by [opening a GitHub issue](https://github.com/awslabs/mountpoint-s3/issues/new/choose).

-See [Current status](#current-status) for more limitations.
+There are some notable restrictions in this first release:
+* Mountpoint for Amazon S3 is currently **read-only**, so you won't be able to write objects back to S3 through the file system.
+We're working on [allowing sequential writes to new objects](https://github.com/awslabs/mountpoint-s3/issues/27) in a future release.
+* Mountpoint for Amazon S3 does not cache any object data or metadata.
+* The only way to install the alpha release of Mountpoint for Amazon S3 is by compiling from source (see [Getting started](#getting-started) below).
+This will change in a future release.
+* Manual endpoint configuration might be required for some S3 customers (see [Configuration](#configuration) below).

 ## Getting started